Senior Resources » 8 Thrifty Tips for Seniors to Save Money When Eating Out

 6. Try buffets.

 Who doesn’t enjoy a good all-you-can-eat buffet?
-From crafting your own custom salad to finishing off your meal with a swirl of soft-serve straight from the ice cream machine, there’s a lot to love about buffets.
+You get to create your own custom salad and finish off your meal with a swirl of soft-serve, complete with sprinkles.
+What could be better than that?
 Another plus of buffets?
-They’re often cheap and affordable!
+They’re often affordable!
 You can get a drink, a nice entrée, a salad, and a dessert.
 Make sure that you’re not getting too much of one thing, so you can really get your money’s worth!

 7. Only eat out on special occasions.

 Most of us eat out at least once a week.
-This could mean grabbing a coffee from our local Starbucks or swinging by McDonalds to get a burger for lunch.
-And while it’s okay to occasionally indulge, eating out can really start to add up fast.
-If you’re a senior living on a fixed income, it’s important to budget and spend your money wisely.
+This could mean grabbing a coffee from our local Starbucks or swinging by McDonald’s to get a burger for lunch.
+And while it’s okay to indulge occasionally, eating out can really start to add up fast.
+If you’re a senior living on a fixed income, you need to be careful.
 Rather than eating out once or even several times a week, make it a point to eat out only on special occasions.
-Yes, this will be a sacrifice and a huge adjustment, but when you balance your checkbook at the end of the month, you’ll celebrate your resolve.
+Yes, this will be a sacrifice and a huge adjustment, but when you balance your checkbook at the end of the month, you’ll be happy with yourself!

 8. Eat out for lunch instead of dinner.

 Did you know that lunch portions are often slightly cheaper than their dinner counterparts?
 That’s right—you can get the same meal for less.
-Make sure that you check menus before you visit the restaurant to make sure they offer lunch specials.
+Make sure that you check the menus before you visit the restaurant to make sure they offer lunch specials.
 And if they do, take advantage of it!
-Your wallet will thank you.

 Looking for more Thrifty Tips?